ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 In order derive the analogous of Snell's law on the sphere we state our assumptions precisely:

- 1. The shortest-length path between two points on the sphere is the shortest of the t
+ 1. The shortest-length path between two points on the sphere is the shortest of the two

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4NTc3NDY1XX0=
+eyJoaXN0b3J5IjpbLTIwMTQxMDQzNjddfQ==
 -->